acse-2020/acse2020-acse9-finalreport-acse-yl2020/README.md

 ## Google shared link

-As the pkl files e.g. autoencoder_py_43.pkl (latent representations from SFC-CAE is over 100M GitHub upload limitation), we shared the Google drive for you if you want to download: https://drive.google.com/drive/folders/1o7u_-hJpF6gLP1jXYB3ZlVBcwmrvfBpt?usp=sharing.
+As the pkl files e.g. autoencoder_py_43.pkl (latent representations from SFC-CAE is over 100M GitHub upload limitation), we shared the Google drive for you if you want to download: [model link](https://drive.google.com/drive/folders/1o7u_-hJpF6gLP1jXYB3ZlVBcwmrvfBpt?usp=sharing).

+While the most of the pkl files used to scale, store the data are over limitations, here we shared the link in case want to have a look: [large files]https://drive.google.com/drive/folders/19xJlN0VifwOlvj-y9aungSZKTPPyv4J7?usp=sharing)

 The link includes the latent variables (43 and 16), GAN model generator...